About

 Out-of-Date News:

-$\qquad$ [April 2025] $\quad$ Presented joint work on low-power distributed training at SIGBOVIK!
+$\quad$ [April 2025] $\quad$ Presented joint work on low-power distributed training at SIGBOVIK!

-$\qquad$ [Nov.
+$\quad$ [Nov.
 2024] $\quad$ Presented our paper on continual pretraining for LLMs at EMNLP!

-$\qquad$ [June 2024] $\quad$ Interning at Meta FAIR studying the efficiency of distributed training!
+$\quad$ [June 2024] $\quad$ Interning at Meta FAIR studying the efficiency of distributed training!

-$\qquad$ [Dec.
+$\quad$ [Dec.
 2023] $\quad$ Presented work on deep learning framework efficiency at EMNLP!

 Selected Publications